Struct spa_loop_control_methods

 Fields§

-Add a hook \param ctrl the control to change \param hooks the hooks to add
+Add a hook \param object the control to change \param hooks the hooks to add

 Adds hooks to the loop controlled by \a ctrl.